-NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA tongue and groove adhesive at the long seams to avoid board separation.
+NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA

 STEP 3.
 ESTABLISH A WORKING LINE

 Start by snapping a chalk line parallel to your starting wall.
 The distance from the wall to the line will be the width of the plank used on first row plus the 1/2" expansion space.